leemings98-source/ChocolateRetail/README.md

 - Sales had a downwards trend after January before peaking back up at June.
 Total sales reached it's lowest during April with only RM674,051 total sales made, with Canada making up just 13% of sales.

 ### Product Performance
 - Overviewing the product sales, all products have been averaging around the 3% ~ 5% of the total sales.
 The popularity of products being almost equal in sales amount.
+- The overall top sales product "*Smooth Silky Salty*" ranked *highest* in sales during *March* and *May* with sales of RM31,010 and RM71,939 respectively.
-- During January, sales of 85% Dark Bars reached an all time low of only RM273.
+- During *January* and *March* "*85% Dark Bars*" ranked the *lowest* in sales.
+January's in particular reached an all time low, earning only *RM273* in total.
-- While during August, sales of Drinking Coco reached an all time low of only RM469.
+- While during *August*, sales of "*Drinking Coco*" reached an all time earning of only *RM469*.

 ## Recommendations
+- Re-evaluate "85% Dark Bars".
+Despite making a comeback during August with a top sale of RM97,209.
+Ranking lowest twice in an 8 month period with once having a sales amount of RM273 should call for further introspection on "why".